imranansari033/AutoRecon/README.md

 # AutoRecon

-An automated reconnaissance framework built with Python and C++ for cybersecurity assessments.
+An automated reconnaissance framework built with Python for cybersecurity assessments.